ibm-cloud-docs/cloud-pak-data/getting-started.md

 Override the default deployment values:

 1. Enter a value for the consoleRoutePrefix parameter.
-This value is added as a subdomain to your OpenShfit Cluster Console URL so that you can access the {{site.data.keyword.cpd_full_notm}} web client.
+This value is added as a subdomain to your {{site.data.keyword.openshiftshort}} Cluster Console URL so that you can access the {{site.data.keyword.cpd_full_notm}} web client.
 1. Specify the password for the default {{site.data.keyword.cpd_full_notm}} user (`admin`).